Polar Vortex

 The Polar Vortex is a massive cyclonic circulation that develops over the North Pole and extends into the Stratosphere, reaching altitudes of up to 50 km (31 miles).
 As the Sun's angle lowers in the autumn, the polar regions cool more rapidly than the mid-latitudes, creating a stark temperature and pressure contrast.
 This difference results in the formation of a low-pressure system known as the Polar Vortex, which typically locks cold air around the polar regions.

 A strong Polar Vortex generally maintains the colder air in the Arctic, resulting in milder winters for the mid-latitudes.
-Conversely, a weakened Polar Vortex allows the cold air to escape southward, affecting the United States, Canada, and Europe with more severe .
+Conversely, a weakened Polar Vortex allows the cold air to escape southward, affecting the United States, , and with more severe weather.

 • Increased Snow Cover and High Pressure: As snow accumulates, it reflects more sunlight, cooling the surface.
 This cooling effect promotes the formation of high-pressure systems over Siberia.